-Merging on a highway can be tricky and a little overwhelming the first few times you do it.
-Just follow these tips and you’ll be a HMM (highway merging master) in no time.
+Merging on a highway can be tricky and a little overwhelming the first few times you do it, but with the right preparation and a little practice, it will feel like second nature in no time at all.

-The first (and most important) thing you can do is to use the merging area to get up to speed.
-This lane is provided so you can seamlessly enter the flow of traffic, without interrupting the drivers who are already there.
-So put the pedal to the metal and get up to whatever speed the highway drivers are going before you attempt to squeeze in.
-Before hitting that driving lane, make sure to check your mirrors, quickly look over your shoulder, and use your turn signal.
-You have to make sure you have the room to make a move.
+The first (and most important) thing you need to do is to use the merging area or ramp to get up to speed.
+This lane is provided so you can seamlessly enter the flow of traffic without interrupting the drivers who are already there.
+Press the gas pedal until you reach the speed the other highway drivers are going before you attempt to squeeze in.

 As you enter and the lane and become part of the traffic flow, make sure to adjust your following distance based on your speed and the speed of those around you.
-You might have to speed up or slow down a little to do this, just make sure to re-adjust to the right speed.
-(Also, pssst, don’t forget to turn off your signal).
+You might have to speed up or slow down a little to do this and make sure you're following at a safe distance.
+Don't forget to turn off your turn signal!

 If you follow these 3 simple steps, you'll be merging with ease in no time at all.
 Good luck Acelet!